Inflectra/spira-documentation/docs/Spira-Administration-Guide/Installing-SpiraPlan.md

 ## Installing the Software

-Once all of the prerequisites are correctly installed, you are now ready to install SpiraPlan<sup>®</sup>.
+Once all of the prerequisites are correctly installed, you are now ready to install Spira.
 To start and successfully finish the installation you will need the items listed below (all of which are available in the customer area of the Inflectra<sup>®</sup> website):

 - **The installation package** - can be found under "My Downloads" section: